mswjs/data/README.md

 ## Motivation

-When testing API interactions you often need to mock the data.
-Instead of keeping a hard-coded set of fixtures, this library provides you with an intuitive interface to model your data, create relations between different models, and query them alike to an actual database.
-A must-have for a data-driven API mocking.
+When testing API interactions you often need to mock data.
+Instead of keeping a hard-coded set of fixtures, this library provides you with an intuitive interface to model your data, create relations between models, and query it in a way similar to an actual database.
+A must-have tool for data-driven API mocking.

 ## Getting started